-Large cannabis farm found following incident in Tuebrook
+Large cannabis farm found following incident in Tuebrooks plants found at home in Tuebrook

 Main article content